Psalmcee/e-commerce_template/README.md

 ### Description

-This project demonstrates how you can develop beautiful homepage designs using tailwindcss to create a look alike of pagecloud.com homepage.
+This project demonstrates how you can develop beautiful homepage designs using tailwindcss to create a look alike of pagecloud.com e-commerce page.
 Pagecloud is a web development platform and drag and drop website builder that allows individuals and businesses to create and maintain websites by themselves.
-Visit their official website for [more...](http://pagecloud.com/)
+Visit their official website for [more...](http://pagecloud.com/) <br>

+To view the page I recreated [click here](https://www.pagecloud.com/features/e-commerce) to view.

 ### About Tailwindcss